bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 This value is opaque to the RC and MAY be any valid JSON string, and therefore could include spaces, unicode characters, and properly escaped string sequences.
+However, in some situations the value is intended to be seen and understood be the RC developer.
+In such cases, the API designer choosing any such human-readable strings SHOULD take steps to ensure the string values are not easily confused by a developer

 This functionality is similar in practice to OAuth 2's `scope` parameter {{RFC6749}}, where a single string represents the set of access rights requested by the RC.
 As such, the reference